Fabrication of oxide/FeSe multilayer films using the PLD technique: Introduction

 In this study, we demonstrate the successful fabrication of TiO$_2$/FeSe/STO and TiO$_2$/FeSe/LaAlO$_3$ heterostructures using PLD.
 When the growth rates were sufficiently low, anatase TiO$_2$, which has been reported to induce superconductivity in FeSe \cite{Ding_2016}, could be grown epitaxially on FeSe.
 For TiO$_2$/FeSe/STO, the FeSe/TiO$_2$ interface was relatively clean, as confirmed by the observation of Laue fringes in FeSe(001) reflection.
 With FeSe thicknesses $d_{\mathrm{FeSe}} > 5$ nm, no further enhancement of superconductivity was observed, probably because the observed $T_{\mathrm{c}}$ originates from the FeSe/STO interface.
-Although a thinner FeSe layer is expected to enhance $T_{\mathrm{c}}$, we observed suppression of superconductivity due to deterioration during TiO$_2$ deposition.
-Most strikingly, superconductivity appeared when TiO$_2$ was deposited on FeSe/LaAlO$_3$, clearly demonstrating that the interface between the top oxide layer and underlying FeSe can induce superconductivity.
+Although a thinner FeSe layer is expected to enhance $T_{\mathrm{c}}$, \erase{we observed suppression of superconductivity due to deterioration during TiO$_2$ deposition. } we could not observe such behavior because it was difficult to realize interfacial superconductivity while growing anatase TiO$_2$.
+Most strikingly, however, superconductivity appeared when TiO$_2$ was deposited on FeSe/LaAlO$_3$, clearly demonstrating that the interface between the top oxide layer and underlying FeSe can induce superconductivity.
 This work demonstrates the feasibility of fabricating FeSe/oxide superlattice by PLD, establishing a novel platform for the exploration of interfacial superconductivity in iron-based superconductors.